campbell000/blog/content/articles/handling-blank-wkwebviews.md

 There's something *very* different, however, about WKWebViews when compared to UIWebViews:
 **When you initialize a WKWebView, a process *outside* of your application's main process gets created.**

-This external process manages the rendering of your the web content, and exists separate from your app's main process.
+This external process manages the rendering of your web content, and exists separate from your app's main process.
 You can actually see WKWebView's process when running your app in an XCode simulator: start your app, initialize a view that instantiates a WKWebView, and look in Activity Monitor for something with the name "WebContent" in it.
 You'll notice that, if you kill the process, your app's webview will turn blank (this is a great way to test your failure handling logic!).

-That process's memory doesn't even count towards the memory that your app uses, so if your webview uses a lot of memory, your app won't necessarily get killed or receive a memory warning. iOS will simply kill the WebContent process, instead.
+That process's memory doesn't count towards the memory that your app uses, so if your webview uses a lot of memory, your app won't necessarily get killed or receive a memory warning.
+Instead, iOS will simply kill the WebContent process.

 On one hand, this is great because the death of a webview process doesn't necessarily mean the death of your entire app.
 But the downside is that, when problems occur with your WKWebView instances, your code will need to be able to gracefully handle these failure scenarios.
 Otherwise, when a WKWebView crashes, your users will often see an ugly, blank white screen.